futureisatyourhand/issuses-codes/README.md

 the code is to train FaceForensics

 # explanation
-FaceDetection function is to merge the xception model and the precessing
+FaceDetection function is to dataset class